mengqian989/vzlib/medinfo2019/README.md

 >            "Triple Negative Breast Neoplasms",
 >            "Breast Neoplasms, Male"}

 Run extract.py again.
+(Later found that --major doesn't make difference since there were not MeSH terms under the top four MeSH terms in the MeSH tree.
+So, --major and --code may be omitted.)

 ```bash
 $ python xml2tsv_med.py --input data/brca_med.xml.gz --generalize --major --code --restrict > brca_med_top4.txt
 ```

-This results in 16576 articles annotated with at least one of the four mesh terms.
+This results in 16,576 articles annotated with at least one of the four mesh terms.

 ```bash
 $ wc -l brca_med_top4.txt